bgoonz/gists-revamp/by-extension/markdown/JavaScript.md

 > · ​<a href="https://github.com/logux/server" class="markup--anchor markup--pullquote-anchor">Logux Server</a> — Build own Logux server or make proxy between WebSocket and HTTP backend on any language.

-> · ​<a href="https://github.com/expo/results" class="markup--anchor markup--pullquote-anchor"><span class="citation" data-cites="expo/results">@expo/results</span></a> — Efficient, standards-compliant library for representing results of successful or failed operations.
+> · ​<a href="https://github.com/expo/results" class="markup--anchor markup--pullquote-anchor">@expo/results</a> — Efficient, standards-compliant library for representing results of successful or failed operations.

 > · ​<a href="https://github.com/milesj/emojibase" class="markup--anchor markup--pullquote-anchor">Emojibase</a> — Collection of lightweight, up-to-date, pre-generated, specification compliant, localized emoji JSON datasets, regex patterns, and more.